mtruong68/backtrack/README.md

 * figure out the many-to-many manager thing

 * incorporate sprint things to project form
+* allow date time picker to be a widget easily incorporated into forms

 * allow deletion of project
 * allow modification of project (can add or delete users on dev team/scrum master)